 Sod and Lawn tips for the Southwest.
 Everyone wants a perfect looking lawn including myself.
 Here are my tips for making folks say “Wow look at that lawn”!

+Sod will cost more but it is instant gratification.
+You will have to hire a landscaper to help move and lay it in your area.
 When laying down sod or seed wait at least 2-3 weeks before fertilizing.
 In the southwest, we get lots of hot dry summer months.
 Water is essential for a spectacular green lawn.
-Installing low water grasses is best if you are looking want a good looking lawn.
+Installing low water grasses is best if you are looking for a good low maintenance lawn.

 After installation of sod

 Make sure to flatten your sod down.
 Use a lawn roller to flatten any bumpy areas.
 Do not overdo this procedure.
 An overpacked lawn will harden the surface thus making it harder for the grass to take in water and nutrients.

 Cool Seasonal Grasses

 Fescue is a cool-season grass and needs more water than warm-season grass.
 Fescue grass should be fertilized once or twice more during the winter months.